 For anyone who thinks that paying debt reduces their ability to live and save now: think of each repayment as a saving in interest.
 BAM that’s your savings!
 It’s not literal money in the bank now, but it is literal money in the bank in your future.
 And yes, the future matters too :).

 This is not a savings account that you have access to, but it is an important one to have and think about.
 I know someone making 20k + per month after taxes and pours all of it into her student loans (yay!), but is NOT putting away for retirement…at all.

 One way to view this: everything you stock away into retirement accounts, especially pretax accounts, will save you in taxes each year.
 Over the last few years, I’ve worked less, saved more into my pretax retirement accounts, and taken home the same amount after taxes.
 It’s kind of insane to think about.

 Expenses like car and rental/homeowners insurance?
 See if you can bundle them.
 Oftentimes you’ll get a discount this way.

 These frugal living tips and money-saving moves have helped me to pay off debts, buy a new home, and still live my life in a way that is fun and comfortable for me.
 My priority is to travel, and so much of my recreational expense goes there.

 By developing a frugal living mindset and being careful about my spending I’m still able to save while living in a high cost of living area.
 Don’t get me wrong, I’ll still splurge and have my moments of “lets do this”, but my overall lifestyle reflects one that lives below my means.

-You can start living frugally at any time and still enjoy yourself.
+You can start living frugally at any time and still enjoy yourself and have luxuries in your budget that are personal to you.
 As you can see, many of my examples aren’t just about saving money, but about spending it in the best way possible.
 Try some of these tips and see if they help you!

 Images courtesy of unsplash.